Russia says to deepen oil output cuts while easing export limits

 Russia plans to gradually ease the export cuts, Novak said in a statement.
 In April, it will reduce output by an extra 350,000 bpd, with exports cut by 121,000 bpd.
 In May, the extra output cut will be 400,000 bpd and exports cut by 71,000 bpd.
 In June, all the additional cuts will be from oil output, he added.

-Novak did not mention cuts in exports of fuel, production of which has suffered since the start of the year due to unplanned outages and drone attacks by Russia's neighbor Ukraine.
+Novak did not mention cuts in exports of fuel, production of which has suffered since the start of the year due to unplanned outages and drone attacks by Russia's neighbour Ukraine.

 A reduction in refining volumes means more Russian crude oil has become available, facilitating oil production cuts.